-Would you like to be matched with a doctoral peer mentor?
-Please click on the "Request a Mentor" button to complete a short mentor match request form.
-Our DPM Coordinator will connect you with a peer mentor.
+How do I request a Doctoral Peer Mentor?
+To request a peer mentor, please click on the "Request a Mentor" button to complete a short mentor match request form.
+If you qualify, our DPM Coordinator will connect you with a peer mentor.

 The Doctoral Peer Mentor program’s goal is to help incoming doctoral students establish social connections, adapt to their new identities as scholar-practitioners, and succeed in the first few terms of their doctoral journey.

 During your participation in the Doctoral Peer Mentor program, your mentor will lead you through the 8 Savvy Steps to Success to help you become a Savvy Student.
 In the Doctoral Peer Mentor program, we describe a Savvy Student as someone who:

 The 8 Savvy Steps to Success are listed below.
 Your mentor will provide more details.